 Both these reasons are undoubtedly related to the fact that Google’s search results are more relevant.
 To sell more, the number one search feature to concentrate on is the search relevance.

 Before we dive into advanced search features, let’s have a look at the basic search components.

-The search autocomplete (also known as autosuggest) is a pretty basic and a popular search feature that reduces the number of letters entered into the search bar before hitting on a product match.
+The search autocomplete (also known as autosuggest) is a pretty basic and popular search feature that reduces the number of letters entered into the search bar before hitting on a product match.
 If a customer has entered “s” into the search bar, the autocomplete function will suggest Samsung and similar products.
 If in case you have turned off the search autocomplete feature, please do a favor to your customers and turn it on.
-Also, try to incorporate some learning from user behavior into the autocomplete algorithm in order to reorder the autocomplete suggestions based on popularity for a given search query.
+Also, try to incorporate some learning from user behavior into the autocomplete algorithm to reorder the autocomplete suggestions based on popularity for a given search query.

 The majority of your site search visitors make spelling errors while searching for a product.
 When you pull out your search terms data, you will find that even the simplest of products have attracted spelling errors from customers.
 If you haven’t enabled spell correct, you risk losing a potential customer.

 Another important feature is the search user interface.
 The search interface has to be visible and prominent, it should work well across devices.
 Front end improvements such as recent trends and popular search queries can help in improving the search experience.

 The next important search feature is the search results page.
 The search results page has more features such as sort by functionalities such as sort by price, relevance functionalities.
 The price and category filters in the search results page are very important in helping users narrow down to the correct product they are looking for.
 A price range filter and filter for reviews will also help in helping users find better products on your eCommerce store.

 Pagination is another useful feature helping users to move to the next pages of search results.
 In recent years, websites have implemented infinite scroll to replace pagination where the next page of search results load on a scroll event which gives the effect of products loading infinitely.